-CP Study (MOBAND) (project description)
+CP Study (MOBAND) (project description) - project description

 The CP Study is based on data from the Norwegian Mother and Child Cohort Study (MoBa) and its Danish equivalent "Bedre Sundhed for Mor og Barn" (BSMB).